BeOne-PL/promena-sample/README.md

 # Promena Sample
 All Promena images use [`mirror-jdk`](./transformer/mirror-jdk) transformer and [`promena-connector-http`](https://gitlab.office.beone.pl/promena/promena/tree/master/module/connector/activemq) connector module.
-You can perform a transformation in any sample using [Promena IntelliJ plugin](https://gitlab.office.beone.pl/promena/promena) on [`mirror-jdk/example`](./transformer/mirror-jdk/example) (it contains examples in Java and Kotlin).
+You can perform a transformation in any sample using [Promena#IntelliJ plugin](https://gitlab.office.beone.pl/promena/promena#intellij-plugin) on [`mirror-jdk/example`](./transformer/mirror-jdk/example) (it contains the examples in Java and Kotlin).

 ## Deployment
 ### [Manual](./deployment/manual)
 This deployment shows how to run Promena in a cluster without `Kubernetes` or `OpenShift`.
 It means that you have to specify `akka.cluster.seed-nodes` property manually (see [Joining to Seed Nodes](https://doc.akka.io/docs/akka/2.5.26/cluster-usage.html#joining-to-seed-nodes) for more details).
 The seed node has to start first.
-It is done waiting for the seed node `promena-connector-http` connector module to be run by the workers nodes.
+It is done by waiting for the seed node `promena-connector-http` connector module to be run by the worker nodes.
 It is only for demonstration purposes and shouldn't be used in production.

 This sample uses [`promena-file-http`](./image/promena-file-http) Promena image with [`promena-connector-http`](https://gitlab.office.beone.pl/promena/promena/tree/master/module/connector/activemq) connector module.
 It also demonstrates how to set [`promena-communication-file`](https://gitlab.office.beone.pl/promena/promena/tree/master/module/communication/file) communication module - `communication.file.internal.directory.path` (see [`docker-compose.yml`](./deployment/manual/docker-compose.yml)) property indicates the same location in the volume that is mounted on all Promena nodes.